-In the second form, command is re-executed after each instance of pat is replaced by rep. A useful alias to use with this is r = 'fc -s', so that typing r cc runs the last command beginning with cc and typing r re-executes the last command.
+In the second form, command is re-executed after each instance of pat is replaced by rep. Command is intepreted the same as first above.
+A useful alias to use with this is r='fc -s', so that typing r cc runs the last command beginning with cc and typing r re-executes the last command.

 If the first form is used, the return value is 0 unless an invalid option is encountered or first or last specify history lines out of range.
-If the $-\mathbf{e}$ option is supplied, the return value is the value of the last command executed or failure if an error occurs with the temporary file of commands.
+If the -e option is supplied, the return value is the value of the last command executed or failure if an error occurs with the temporary file of commands.
 If the second form is used, the return status is that of the command re-executed, unless cmd does not specify a valid history line, in which case fc returns failure.